dzikrimaulana87/dekadio_NARIHARKRI/README.md

 5. Update the `.env` file with your database configuration and other settings.

-6. Run the database migrations:
+6. Serve the application:

     ```bash
-    php spark migrate
-    ```

-7. Serve the application:

-    ```bash
     php spark serve
     ```

-8. Visit `http://localhost:8080` in your browser to access Dekadio.
+7. Visit `http://localhost:8080` in your browser to access Dekadio.

 ## Usage